 - business activity statement.

-We will look at your annual income to decide if you need to make payments toward your debts.
+We will look at your annual income to decide if you need to make payments towards your debts.
 Your assessment period starts on the date you became bankrupt and continues each year.

 For example: if your bankruptcy started on 2 April 2015, your contribution assessment period would be: